DCAN-Labs/hbcd-docs/docs/processing/index.md

 Per the [HBCD Processing & Analytic Software Standards](standards.md), all pipelines must undergo NMIND peer review and be published with a DOI.
 The pipelines must also be containerized and compatible with the Brain Imaging Data Structure (BIDS) standard input data. **ADD MORE ABOUT CONTAINERS HERE**

-Several of the processing pipelines query the `scans.tsv` (see [Scan-Level Data](../datacuration/rawbids.md#scan-level-data)) to determine which files to include/exclude for processing.
-The criteria used are listed under the 'Quality Control Selection Information' under [Tool Names](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names) on the HBCD Processing page.
-Please visit the [HBCD Processing](https://hbcd-cbrain-processing.readthedocs.io/latest/) webpage for full documentation on how each of the following pipelines was used for HBCD processing.

 ## Data Processing Pipelines
 The following is a list of the processing pipelines used for the HBCD study: